How to Import Excel Files in C#

 $vbLabelText $csharpLabel

-Often, the first column of an Excel file is used as ColumnName.
-In this case, we need to make the first column a DataTable ColumnName.
-To do this, we set the boolean parameter of ToDataSet() function of IronXL as follows:
+Often, the first row of an Excel file serves as column names.
+In this case, make the first row DataTable column names.
+Set the boolean parameter of the ToDataSet() function of IronXL as follows:

 // Import WorkBook into DataSet with first row as ColumnNames